Best smartwatch for Google Pixel phones in 2023

 Remember when Google bought Fitbit for $2.1 billion last year?
 Well, it looks like that investment is going to start paying off with the Pixel Watch now official and already available.

-- Pre-order the Samsung Galaxy Watch 5 or Galaxy Watch 5 Pro
+- Pre-order the Samsung Galaxy S23

-It may cost more than current Fitbit lines, but one’s thing’s for certain.
+There’s one thing for certain.
 It will compete head-to-head with the Apple Watch and other Android smartwatch competitors – likely the Galaxy Watch 5 and 5 Pro.